 Johnson successfully sold her first company to an outsider in 2004, despite the odds and the lack of information in the marketplace for business owners on how to exit.
 This motivated her to assist other owners by starting Business Transition Academy, which delivers impartial exit planning expertise and strategic guidance for transitioning business owners through comprehensive education, tools and mentoring programs.

 Business Transition Academy wants to help beleaguered business owners who are looking for a way out of their businesses.
-To help businesses emerge from this crisis stronger, more valuable, and more sustainable in this new world, they have developed a new owner workshop: Rebuild Your Business with Your Exit in Mind, which will be held Thursday, June 18 from 12:00 PM to 2:00 PM EST.
+To help businesses emerge from this crisis stronger, more valuable, and more sustainable in this new world, they have developed a new owner workshop: Rebuild Your Business with Your Exit in Mind.

 Owners will come away from the workshop with a step-by-step process and practical tools they may use to develop a business exit and growth plan.
 Owners' chances of being able to sell, either to internal or external buyers, when profits return, will greatly increase if they have a strategic plan.